Cheng-Lin-Li/Cheng-Lin-Li.github.io/project.md

 ---
 layout: page
-title: Project
+title: Projects and Competition notebooks
 permalink: /project/
 ---

-Projects and Competition notebooks:
+How to start a project in machine learning?
+How can I leverage all those techniques into real world challenge?
+There are projects and Jupyter notebook collections for you as a starting points.

   1. Stock Price Forecasting by Stock Selections: Python/Tensorflow